Naissaar Island, Eesti - Things to Do in Naissaar Island

 When to Visit

-The ideal time to visit Naissaar Island is from May to September when ferry services run regularly and weather conditions are most favorable.
-July and August offer the warmest temperatures (18-22°C) and longest daylight hours, perfect for hiking and beach activities.
-Late spring (May-June) and early autumn (September) provide fewer crowds and beautiful natural scenery, though weather can be more unpredictable.
-Winter visits are possible but challenging due to limited ferry schedules and harsh weather conditions, though the island's stark beauty and frozen landscapes can be rewarding for hardy adventurers.
+The best time to visit Naissaar Island is during summer months from May through September when ferry services operate regularly and weather conditions are most favorable for outdoor exploration.
+July and August offer the warmest temperatures and longest daylight hours, ideal for comprehensive island exploration and photography.
+Spring (May-June) provides excellent bird watching opportunities during migration periods, while early autumn (September) offers pleasant weather with fewer crowds and beautiful coastal light for photography.

 Insider Tips